 Monuments and memorials - Old Sambor is also home to monuments commemorating events related to World War II and other important moments in the history of the city and the region.

-Folk culture - Numerous elements of Ukrainian folk tradition, including music, dances, and handicrafts, have been preserved in and around the city.
+Folk culture - Numerous elements of Ukrainian folk traditions, including music, dances, and handicrafts, have been preserved in and around the city.

-Stara Sambor (ukr. Старий Самбір), a city in western Ukraine, Lviv region, located on the Dniester River.
-It is a small but historically important city with a long tradition and many interesting aspects related to its history.
+Stary Sambor (ukr. Старий Самбір), a city in western Ukraine, Lviv region, located on the Dniester River.
+It is a small but historically important city with a long tradition and many interesting aspects of its history.

 Thanks to its location and agricultural traditions, Stary Sambor has strong ties to agriculture, especially grain, vegetable and fruit growing.
 Crafts and small-scale industry are also developing in the region.
 The city is also an important commercial center that serves nearby villages and settlements.

-Stara Sambor, despite being a small city, has several important sites of historical and cultural significance:
+Old Sambor, despite being a small town, has several important sites of historical and cultural significance:

 St. Nicholas Church - This is one of the main religious monuments in the city, which is an important point of interest for the local community.
 The church has a rich history and religious traditions.